-- Eligible Faculty submit their NYU Application for Sabbatical Leave via DocuSign.
-Internal departmental deadlines may vary.
+Eligible faculty submit their NYU Application for Sabbatical Leave via DocuSign.
+Please consult with your department as deadlines may vary.

-- Department Chair approves or declines Sabbatical requests via DocuSign.
-The recommendation is automatically sent to the Office of the Dean for review.
+Department chair approves or declines sabbatical requests via DocuSign.
+The recommendation is automatically sent to the Office of Faculty Affairs for review.

 Submitting the Sabbatical Leave Application

 Applications for sabbatical leave are submitted online through DocuSign.
-Clicking on the NYU Application for Sabbatical Leave link brings you to the online application.
-Complete your information and your Department Chair’s information.
+Complete your information and your department chair’s information.
 Click Begin Signing.
 Fill in all fields.
 To submit, select Finish.
-This will automatically send the sabbatical request to the Department Chair you selected in the form.
+This will automatically send the sabbatical request to the department chair you selected in the form.
 You will receive a confirmation via email.

-Applications for sabbatical leave must provide a detailed statement of professional plans for the leave, a discussion of the timetable, and include a statement of goals against which sabbatical activities may be evaluated.
-In addition, the application should provide a justification for how the activities proposed for the sabbatical leave will have value for the applicant, as well as the applicant’s department, Steinhardt School and/or NYU.
+Applications for sabbatical leave must provide a detailed statement of professional plans for the leave and a discussion of the timetable, and include a statement of goals against which sabbatical activities may be evaluated.
+In addition, the application should provide a justification for how the activities proposed for the sabbatical leave will have value for the applicant, as well as the applicant’s department, Steinhardt, and/or NYU.

 Sabbatical Leave Review Process